Vorkharium/vorkharium.github.io/_posts/2024-10-31-Ligolo-Ng-Cheatsheet.md

 # Add the second internal network
 sudo ip route add 172.16.200.0/24 dev ligolo2

-# On the Ligolo-Ng current session, create a new listener connecting to the Port 11601 of the first session
+# On the Ligolo-ng current session, create a new listener connecting to the Port 11601 of the first session
 listener_add --addr 0.0.0.0:11601 --to 0.0.0.0:11601

 # Run the agent.exe to create a connection from the Second Pivot Host to the First Pivot Host
 ./agent.exe --connect 172.16.150.10:11601 -ignore-cert

-# On Ligolo-Ng console - Show sessions
+# On Ligolo-ng console - Show sessions
 ligolo-ng » session

 # Select the new session created from the Second Pivot Host
 ?
 Specify a session : 2 # automotors\Administrator@DC01 (Example of the name of the second pivot host)

-# Start new Ligolo-Ng session using the new interface "ligolo2" so it won't interfere with the first interface "ligolo"
+# Start new Ligolo-ng session using the new interface "ligolo2" so it won't interfere with the first interface "ligolo"
 [Agent : automotors\Administrator@DC01] » start --tun ligolo2

 # Now we can access the second internal network 172.16.200.0/24